 Stay right here for our final news roundup and information overload.

-And uh and and so uh it it's just just who I am.
+And so it's just who I am.

 And I've never thought of politics as cold and antiseptic.

-Uh I've always thought it about connecting with people.
+I've always thought it about connecting with people.

-Um, you know, social norms have begun to change, they've shifted, and the boundaries of protecting personal space have been reset.
+And the boundaries of protecting personal space have been reset.

 And I get it.